YINI-lang/YINI-spec/README.md

 > YINI is for people who want clean, minimal, predictable config files that are easy to work with.

-*--TODO: Link: Examples of YINI vs Other Formats.md--*

 ## 📘 Read the Spec

 The format is defined by a formal grammar.
 See [Specification](./YINI-Specification.md) for: